karlwithak/lecture-notes/product-specifications/example-1.md

 The following has already been built, so should not be considered as part of this project:

 - Backend logic and database to store and retrieve credit card information
+- Performing the actual charge of the credit card

 ## 7. Future Enhancements